Allegiant Travel (NASDAQ:ALGT) Releases Quarterly Earnings Results, Misses Expectations By $0.15 EPS

 Allegiant Travel (NASDAQ:ALGT – Get Rating) announced its earnings results on Wednesday.
 The transportation company reported ($0.12) EPS for the quarter, missing the consensus estimate of $0.03 by ($0.15), Briefing.com reports.
-The company had revenue of $500.10 million for the quarter, compared to analyst estimates of $495.33 million.
-Allegiant Travel had a return on equity of 7.71% and a net margin of 7.11%.
-The firm’s quarterly revenue was up 79.2% compared to the same quarter last year.
-During the same period in the previous year, the firm posted ($3.58) earnings per share.
+Allegiant Travel had a net margin of 7.11% and a return on equity of 7.71%.
+The company had revenue of $500.10 million for the quarter, compared to analysts’ expectations of $495.33 million.
+During the same period in the prior year, the company earned ($3.58) earnings per share.
+The company’s revenue for the quarter was up 79.2% on a year-over-year basis.

+In other news, CEO Maurice J. Gallagher, Jr. sold 2,193 shares of the stock in a transaction dated Thursday, March 10th.
+The stock was sold at an average price of $145.85, for a total transaction of $319,849.05.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Also, CMO Scott Wayne Deangelo sold 500 shares of the stock in a transaction dated Friday, April 1st.
+The shares were sold at an average price of $162.87, for a total value of $81,435.00.
+The disclosure for this sale can be found here.
+In the last three months, insiders have sold 18,096 shares of company stock worth $3,058,583.
+16.70% of the stock is currently owned by insiders.

-A number of research analysts have recently issued reports on ALGT shares.
-Bank of America downgraded Allegiant Travel from a “buy” rating to a “neutral” rating and dropped their price objective for the company from $225.00 to $200.00 in a research note on Friday, January 7th.
-Morgan Stanley lowered their price target on Allegiant Travel from $270.00 to $267.00 and set an “overweight” rating for the company in a research report on Monday, April 4th.
-StockNews.com assumed coverage on Allegiant Travel in a research note on Thursday, March 31st.
-They set a “hold” rating on the stock.
-Deutsche Bank Aktiengesellschaft dropped their price objective on Allegiant Travel from $275.00 to $247.00 in a research note on Thursday, February 3rd.
-Finally, Zacks Investment Research upgraded Allegiant Travel from a “strong sell” rating to a “hold” rating and set a $160.00 price objective on the stock in a research note on Tuesday, March 22nd.
+Several brokerages recently issued reports on ALGT.
+Zacks Investment Research raised Allegiant Travel from a “strong sell” rating to a “hold” rating and set a $160.00 price objective for the company in a research note on Tuesday, March 22nd.
+Barclays reduced their price objective on Allegiant Travel from $275.00 to $220.00 in a research note on Thursday, April 7th.
+Deutsche Bank Aktiengesellschaft reduced their price objective on Allegiant Travel from $275.00 to $247.00 in a research note on Thursday, February 3rd.
+StockNews.com began coverage on Allegiant Travel in a research note on Thursday, March 31st.
+They issued a “hold” rating for the company.
+Finally, TheStreet downgraded Allegiant Travel from a “b-” rating to a “c+” rating in a research note on Thursday, February 3rd.
 Five equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Allegiant Travel presently has an average rating of “Buy” and an average price target of $228.90.
+According to MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus price target of $228.90.

-A number of hedge funds have recently bought and sold shares of the business.
-LPL Financial LLC grew its holdings in shares of Allegiant Travel by 5.3% during the third quarter.
-LPL Financial LLC now owns 1,840 shares of the transportation company’s stock worth $360,000 after purchasing an additional 93 shares in the last quarter.
-Harbour Investments Inc. grew its holdings in shares of Allegiant Travel by 1,153.8% during the fourth quarter.
-Harbour Investments Inc. now owns 163 shares of the transportation company’s stock worth $30,000 after purchasing an additional 150 shares in the last quarter.
-Thrivent Financial for Lutherans grew its holdings in shares of Allegiant Travel by 1.2% during the fourth quarter.
-Thrivent Financial for Lutherans now owns 12,365 shares of the transportation company’s stock worth $2,313,000 after purchasing an additional 152 shares in the last quarter.
-Stifel Financial Corp grew its holdings in shares of Allegiant Travel by 21.0% during the fourth quarter.
-Stifel Financial Corp now owns 1,345 shares of the transportation company’s stock worth $252,000 after purchasing an additional 233 shares in the last quarter.
-Finally, California State Teachers Retirement System grew its holdings in shares of Allegiant Travel by 2.0% during the fourth quarter.
-California State Teachers Retirement System now owns 12,163 shares of the transportation company’s stock worth $2,275,000 after purchasing an additional 236 shares in the last quarter.
-98.49% of the stock is owned by institutional investors and hedge funds.

 Allegiant Travel Company, a leisure travel company, provides travel services and products to residents of under-served cities in the United States.
 The company offers scheduled air transportation on limited-frequency, nonstop flights between under-served cities and leisure destinations.
 As of February 14, 2022, it operated a fleet of 110 Airbus A320 series aircraft.